RoeeJ/lorehub/docs/MCP_INTEGRATION.md

 Once configured, you can use LoreHub in your AI conversations.

-**Note**: LoreHub operates as a global knowledge hub - by default, all searches and lists include facts from ALL your projects.
-This helps you leverage learnings and decisions across your entire codebase.
-Facts from your current project are prioritized in results.
+**Note**: LoreHub operates as a global knowledge hub - by default, all searches and lists include lores from ALL your realms.
+This helps you leverage lessons and decrees across your entire codebase.
+Lores from your current realm are prioritized in results.

-### Example 1: Searching for Decisions Across All Projects
+### Example 1: Searching for Decrees Across All Realms

 ```
-User: What databases have we decided to use across our projects?
+User: What databases have we decided to use across our realms?

-AI: I'll search for database-related decisions across all your projects.
+AI: I'll search for database-related decrees across all your realms.

-[Calls search_facts with query: "database"]
+[Calls search_lores with query: "database"]

-I found database decisions from 3 projects:
+I found database decrees from 3 realms:
 - **api-service**: PostgreSQL for ACID compliance
 - **analytics-service**: ClickHouse for time-series data
 - **cache-service**: Redis for session storage

-Would you like details about any specific project's database choice?
+Would you like details about any specific realm's database choice?
 ```

-### Example 2: Checking Constraints for Current Project
+### Example 2: Checking Constraints for Current Realm

 ```
-User: Can we add a new microservice for user authentication in this project?
+User: Can we add a new microservice for user authentication in this realm?

-AI: Let me check constraints across all projects, focusing on authentication and microservices.
+AI: Let me check constraints across all realms, focusing on authentication and microservices.

-[Calls search_facts with query: "microservice", type: "constraint"]
+[Calls search_lores with query: "microservice", type: "constraint"]
-[Calls search_facts with query: "authentication"]
+[Calls search_lores with query: "authentication"]

-I found relevant constraints from multiple projects:
+I found relevant constraints from multiple realms:
-- **platform** (your current project): All new microservices must be approved by architecture team
+- **platform** (your current realm): All new microservices must be approved by architecture team
 - **auth-service**: Must use existing SSO service, no custom authentication
 - **api-gateway**: Authentication must be handled at gateway level